TahaMahmood24/EmperorTaha/README.md

 <h1 align="left">Hi 👋, I'm Taha Mahmood</h1>
-A Mechanical Engineer graduate transitioning into the world of Data.
-Building expertise for the past couple of years in this field by learning programming languages & working on relevant projects.
+A Mechanical Engineer undergrad transitioning into the world of Data.
+Building expertise for the past couple of years in this field by conducting numerous analyses of different product features.

 - 🧑‍🎓 I am currently pursuing a Master's in Data Science from Arizona State University